Peyote (Lophophora williamsii): Botany, Ecology, and Conservation of the World’s Most Protected Cactus

 Is wild peyote endangered?

 IUCN listed it as Vulnerable in 2017 with a decreasing population trend.
 Mexico’s NOM-059 lists it as “Sujeta a protección especial” (special protection), with a 2024 SEMARNAT review proposing an upgrade to “Endangered.”
-Wild populations are declining under harvest pressure, habitat loss, and slow regrowth.
+At rarecactus.com we grow Lophophora only from seed and never from wild-collected stock, because illegal field collection is the documented driver of the species’ Vulnerable status.

 Is peyote on CITES Appendix I or II?